ideaspaper/p0-class-notes/phase-0/notes/pseudocode-and-loopings-answered.md

  *
  * STORE input WITH ANY STRING
  *
- * FOR i FROM 0 TO (LENGTH OF input - 1) INCREMENT BY 2
+ * FOR i FROM 0 TO (LENGTH OF input MINUS 1) INCREMENT BY 2
  *   STORE output WITH (input INDEX i)
  *   IF i + 1 LESS THAN LENGTH OF input
  *     SET output WITH output CONCAT WITH input INDEX (i + 1)